powsybl/.github/profile/README.md

 PowSyBl commons include:
 - A human-readable grid model that is fully extendable and supports merging of networks;
-- The ability to provide network area diagrams and substation single-line diagrams;
+- The ability to provide network-area diagrams and substation single-line diagrams;
 - The ability to read and write a wide variety of formats, such as CIM-CGMES, UCTE, IEEE-CDF, Matpower, PSSE, PowerFactory;
 - The ability to run load flows, security analyses with remedial actions, sensitivity analyses, and short-circuit analyses;
 - The ability to run dynamic simulations and dynamic security analyses;